 Data shows, only 10% of tech startups are successful wherein others fail.
 The reasons why most tech product developments don’t succeed can range from lack of planning and a shortage of funding to saturated demand or excessive competition in a given segment.

 Interestingly, the failures show less connection with technology and more to do human element.
-These aspects include Maturity of the team, understanding of the business, maturity of the product idea etc.
+These aspects include the Maturity of the team, understanding of the business, maturity of the product idea, etc.

 To develop the right product good old business techniques, play a vital role